albar965/littlenavmap-manual/en/MENUS.md

 One menu item is created for each Flight Simulator installation or database found.
 These menu items allow switching of databases on the fly.
 The menu item is disabled if only one Flight Simulator was found.

-The loaded AIRAC cycle is displayed only for X-Plane since the information is not available for FSX or P3D simulators.
+The loaded AIRAC cycle is displayed only for X-Plane and Navigraph data since the information is not available for FSX or P3D simulators.

 **You have to set the base path to the X-Plane directory in the **`Load Scenery Library Dialog`** first to enable the X-Plane menu item.**